HAWAII'S BEST SNORKELING TOURS

 $139

-Manta Ray Snorkel Package15% off
+Manta Ray Snorkel Package 20% off

-Book a Manta Ray night snorkel tour, Kona's most popular nighttime activity, & receive 15% off a Captain Cook snorkeling tour!
+Book a Manta Ray night snorkel tour, Kona's most popular nighttime activity, & receive 20% off a Captain Cook snorkeling tour!
 The Kona manta ray snorkel is The Big Island's most unique and popular aquatic activity.
 Hang on to our light board and watch the mantas feast on plankton right before your eyes!

 DISCOVER CAPTAIN COOK SNORKELING TOURS